stnert/check_systemd/README.md

   -c SECONDS, --critical SECONDS
                         Startup time in seconds to result in a critical status.
                         Thedefault is 120 seconds.

-Timers related options:
-  -t, --dead-timers     Detect dead / inactive timers.
-See the corresponding
-                        options '-W, --dead-timer-warning' and '-C, --dead-
-                        timers-critical'.
-Dead timers are detected by parsing the output of 'systemctl list-timers'.
-Dead timer rows displaying 'n/a' in the NEXT and LEFT columns and the time span in the column PASSED exceeds the values specified with the options '-W, --dead-timer-warning'
-                        and '-C, --dead-timers-critical'.
-  -W SECONDS, --dead-timers-warning SECONDS
-                        Time ago in seconds for dead / inactive timers to trigger a warning state (by default 6 days).
-  -C SECONDS, --dead-timers-critical SECONDS
-                        Time ago in seconds for dead / inactive timers to trigger a critical state (by default 7 days).

 Monitoring data acquisition:
   --dbus                Use the systemd’s D-Bus API instead of parsing the text